 You take the first segment and place it in your mouth as you would a communion wafer.
 (This is my body).
 You allow the sweet juice to tantalise your taste buds (This is my blood poured out for you).
 You swallow.
 You enjoy.
 You celebrate.

 But wait!
 As you are devouring the fruit you realise there are pips which are not to be swallowed.
 These you remove one at a time.
 Here is your new life.
 Here are the ways to bring about change to yourself and to your world.
-Think about what you need to do to improve the fruit that you are.
+I need to think about what I need to do to improve the fruit that I am.
 (Peter, if you really love me then feed my lambs, feed my sheep).

 I just love it when mandarins are in season.

 I’m Peter Mack and that’s faith.